rodriguesarrais/rodriguesarrais/README.md

 ## About me

 I am a software engineer with a passion for technology and a constant drive to learn.
-I bring considerable experience as a TypeScript full-stack developer, building frontend applications with React and backend services with Express and Nest.js.
-Currently, I am expanding my skill set by building production-grade software on an undisclosed project.
-I am fond of exploring low-level programming topics, such as gameplay and game engine development.

 ## TL;DR
 I'm: